-There are four nursing homes in Lubbock, Texas, so at least you have a few options to choose from.
-The relatively small group of nursing homes here received a city grade of C, which is not a strong score at the city level.
+With more than 10 nursing homes in the city, most people should be able to find a nursing home that is a good fit in Lubbock, Texas.
+The nursing homes here received a city grade of C, which is not a strong score at the city level.
 Nationally, most cities received a higher score than this place.
-The best part of this place's report card is its nursing homes' exemplary inspection ratings.
-Inspection reports are discussed in the following paragraph.
+The best part of this place's report card is is its inspection rating.
+We discuss inspections in the next section.

 This city's overall grade was propped up by its government inspections in recent years.
 We gave the city one of our higher scores in this category, with a B+.
 We weigh several aspects of a nursing home's inspection report in determining our inspection scores.
 One critical factor is deficiencies.
 You should keep in mind that the severity of these deficiencies is usually more important than the number of deficiencies, as some deficiencies end up being quite insignificant.
 Lubbock also earned one of our higher grades in the area of long-term care, with a B. In the other categories we looked at, this place received terrible grades for our short-term care and nursing categories respectively.